RosayGaspard/Rosay-Portfolio-SWIFTUI/README.md

 The app is compatible with all devices running iOS 13+.

+## How to install

+As the app isn't intended for large audiences, it can't be uploaded on the AppStore.

 You need to clone this repo and compile the app via Xcode in order to install on your iPhone.
-As the app isn't intended for large audiences, it can't be uploaded on the AppStore.

-/!\ some texts may be truncated when using the simulator, it's a know bug with a SwiftUI parameter.
+/!\ Some texts may be truncated when using the simulator, it's a know bug with a SwiftUI parameter.

+### Requirements

+* iOS 13+ device
+* Xcode 11+
+* macOS Catalina (only if you want to use SwiftUI canvas)

 ## For who ?